The threat of large wildfires continues

-Although wildfire season varies geographically, some experts say it has become essentially year-round in parts of the country, driven in part by encroaching development and a buildup of fuel.
+Although wildfire season varies geographically – usually peaking in August in the U.S. – some experts say it has become essentially year-round in parts of the country, driven in part by encroaching development and a buildup of fuel.

-“Not only is wildfire an annual concern, it is growing its footprint across the United States,” said Andy Hendrix, SVP of Colony Specialty – U.S. Property, noting that 2018 has seen wildfire and/or controlled burns in all 50 states, accounting for over 10 million acres burned.
+“Not only is wildfire an annual concern, it is growing its footprint across the United States,” said Andy Hendrix, SVP, head of Argo Property, noting that in 2018, wildfire and/or controlled burns in all 50 states accounted for over 10 million acres burned.

-Businesses must consider whether their wildfire risk is adequately covered.
-Through Colony Specialty, Argo offers primary and excess policies that include wildfire and other disaster coverage for various types of commercial properties including retail shopping centers, office buildings, hotels and habitational properties.
+Argo Property primary and excess policies include wildfire and other disaster coverage for various types of commercial properties, including retail shopping centers, office buildings, hotels and habitational properties.

 Hendrix recommends business owners follow the tips below to gauge whether their current policies provide enough coverage.

 - Have your property appraised regularly to be sure it is sufficiently insured in the event that you need to rebuild, replace or repair.